Ashfia-Jannat-Keya/Ashfia-Jannat-Keya.github.io/README.md

 ## Work Experience

--Lecturer  @ Department of CSE, Bangladesh University of Business and Technology (BUBT). (_Jan 2022 - Present_)
--Research Assistant  @ Department of CSE, Bangladesh University of Business and Technology (BUBT) (_June 2021 - August 2022_)
+-Lecturer, Department of CSE, Bangladesh University of Business and Technology (BUBT). (_Jan 2022 - Present_) -Research Assistant, Department of CSE, Bangladesh University of Business and Technology (BUBT) (_June 2021 - August 2022_)

 ## Education
 - M.Sc., Computer Science and Engineering |  Military Institute of Science and Technology (MIST) (Running)
 - B.Sc., Computer Science and Engineering	| Bangladesh University of Business and Technology (BUBT) (_August 2021_)

 ## Publications